cowprotocol/docs/docs/cow-protocol/reference/contracts/programmatic/cow-amm.md

 We support the following price oracles:
 - `UniswapV2PriceOracle`, based on the limit price of a predefined Uniswap v2 pair.
+- `BalancerWeightedPoolPriceOracle`, based on the limit price of a predefined Balancer weighted pool.

 Contract addresses for each supported chain can be found in the file `networks.json`.